 Asthma is a severe disease of respiratory difficulty with regards to bronchial tubes or airways.
-This is a condition that obstructs the airway of the lungs.
-In those who suffer from this disease, symptoms are not always present.
-Exposure to a triggering factor may immediately cause changes and symptoms.
+This is a condition that obstructs the airway of the Lungs.
+In those who suffer from this disease, symptoms are not always present immediately.
+There are several Factors Involved in Asthma.

 Children are often more affected than adults and several classifications of this disease exist.
 Several factors have been found as attributing factors.
 Individuals with Asthma will have triggering factors but it is not absolute that all triggering factors will be involved in each person.